 When the optimum of the coarse function is used to initialize the different methods, Simplex becomes completely deterministic.
-While all methods perform better than LHS, standard Kriging does now have nearly the same median as Simplex, while Co-Kriging is better than both.
+All methods perform better than LHS.
+The median of the plain Kriging approach is approximately the same as the Simplex performance.
+Co-Kriging is better than both.